CDCgov/prime-simplereport/README.md

 1. [Install Docker](https://www.docker.com/get-started)
 2. Clone the repo
-3. In the root directory, run `npm install`
+3. In the frontend root directory, run `npm install`
+4. Bonus: probably want to install react and redux developer tools extensions
+5. Bonus2: probably want the api service up or this won't work

 ## Option 0: Run app via npm scripts

 For the time being, this is the best option for local development because changes would be watched for immediately.

-In the root directory, run:
+In the frontend root directory, run:

 > npm run start